 Advancements in prostate cancer treatments have improved overall cure rates and quality of life for prostate cancer survivors.
-For example, DeKalb Medical offers Robotic Assisted Surgery with the da Vinci® system which allows precise surgical removal of the prostate while preserving important structures for urinary control and sexual function.
+For example, Emory Decatur Hospital offers Robotic Assisted Surgery with the da Vinci® system which allows precise surgical removal of the prostate while preserving important structures for urinary control and sexual function.

 Regular health checks are the key to finding health problems early.
 Because prostate cancer affects one in six men, it is important that you have routine screenings starting at age 40… particularly if you are African-American or have a family history.
-Call your DeKalb Medical physician today to discuss whether a screening exam is right for you!
+Call your Emory Decatur Hospital physician today to discuss whether a screening exam is right for you!